Ireland Travel Guide: The Best Pubs in Galway, Ireland

 A DIY Galway Pub Crawl

-You could start your Galway pub crawl at O’Connell’s in Eyre Square, make your way down Shop and Quays street, stopping at Tig Coili for music and Tig Neachtain for more drink and food.
+You could start your Galway pub crawl at O’Connell’s in Eyre Square, make your way down Shop and Quays street, stopping at Tig Coili for music and Tig Neachtain for more drinks and food.

 That sounds like an epic way to experience these excellent pubs in Galway if you’re short on time!